mansi2804/Queueing-Simulator/README.md

 - **Code quality (10 points)**: Your code should be well-structured, modular, and easy to read.
 You should use appropriate data structures to solve the problem, and you should make an effort to keep your code clean and concise.
 You should also include comments in your code to explain your design decisions and any tricky parts of your implementation.

-**If your code does not build, or crashes immediately on all of the configuration files, you will receive a 0 for the machine problem.** We will make little to no attempt to fix any compilation errors on our end!